2023 Best Horticulture Schools in the Middle Atlantic Region

 While working on their degree, horticulture majors at Penn College accumulate an average of around $15,250 in student debt.

-The excellent programs at Temple University helped the school earn the #5 place on this year’s ranking of the best horticulture schools in the Middle Atlantic Region .
-Temple is a very large public school located in the city of Philadelphia.
+You’ll join some of the best and brightest minds around you if you attend Temple University.
+The school came in at #5 on this year’s Best Horticulture Schools in the Middle Atlantic Region list.
+Temple is a fairly large public school located in the large city of Philadelphia.

 Full Horticulture at Temple University Report